-- a.
+a.
 The smallest and largest of the head forms appropriate for the helmet sample.
-This head form shall be of rigid, low resonance metal such as magnesium alloy and shall conform to the 'A', 'C', 'E', 'J', 'M' or 'O' geometries specified in ISO DIS 6220-1983. - b.
+This head form shall be of rigid, low resonance metal such as magnesium alloy and shall conform to the 'A', 'C', 'E' or 'J' geometries specified in ISO DIS 6220-1983.

+b.
 A ball-arm/collar assembly which is fitted to a socket machined into the base of the head form.
 The ball/socket configuration shall be such that the geometrical center of the ball is located on the central vertical axis of the head form 12.7 mm above the reference plane as described in ISO DIS 6220-1983.
 The ball-arm/collar assembly shall also include a uniaxial accelerometer fixed firmly into the ball.

-- c.
+c.
 A head form support assembly rigidly attached to the ball-arm.
 This support assembly shall be such that it and consequently the head form may be guided in a vertical drop.
 The mass of this support assembly shall not exceed 1.2 kg.
-The total mass of the head form plus ball-arm/collar assembly plus head form support assembly shall be within 100 grams of: 3.1 kg for the ISO A head form, 3.6 kg for the ISO C head form, 4.1 kg for the ISO E head form, 4.7 kg. for the ISO J head form, 5.6 kg. for the ISO M head form and 6.1 kg. for the ISO O head form. - d.
+The total mass of the head form plus ball-arm/collar assembly plus head form support assembly shall be within 100 grams of: 3.1 kg for the ISO A head form, 3.6 kg for the ISO C head form, 4.1 kg for the ISO E head form and 4.7 kg for the ISO J head form.

+d.
 A guidance system such that the head form/support assembly is guided in a vertical drop onto a test anvil.
 This guidance system may consist of two or more wires or one or more rails.
-The head form/support guidance system test anvil alignment shall be such that: - d1.
-The drop trajectory shall be a straight line within 3° of vertical and within 5° of the sensitive axis of the uniaxial accelerometer. - d2.
+The head form/support - guidance system - test anvil alignment shall be such that:

+d1.
+The drop trajectory shall be a straight line within 3° of vertical and within 5° of the sensitive axis of the uniaxial accelerometer.

+d2.
 The line parallel to the drop trajectory and passing through the center of the head form ball-socket shall pass within 5 mm of the center of the test anvil, within 10 mm of the center of gravity of the head form/support assembly, and within 5 mm of the sensitive element of the uniaxial accelerometer.